 Strijen Castle

-Strijen Castle, locally known as Kasteel Strijen or Slotbossche Toren, lies in a small park in the town of Oosterhout, in the province of Noord-Brabant in the Netherlands.
+Strijen Castle, locally known as Kasteel Strijen or Slotbosse Toren, lies in a small park in the town of Oosterhout, in the province of North Brabant in the Netherlands.

 All that remains of the former Strijen Castle is a single tower fragment of seven stories high.

-The building of Strijen Castle probably started in 1288 by Willem Willemszoon van Strijen.
-Strangely enough the bailey was situated on the territory of the County of Holland and the castle itself on the territory of the Duchy of Brabant.
+Construction of Strijen Castle probably started in 1288 by Willem Willemszoon van Strijen.
+Strangely enough, the bailey was situated on the territory of the County of Holland, and the castle itself on the territory of the Duchy of Brabant.

-In 1324 the castle was bought by Willem van Duivenvoorde who reinforced and renovated it.
-When he died, the castle became property of his half-brother Jan van Polanen.
+In 1324, the castle was bought by Willem van Duvenvoorde, who strengthened and renovated it.
+When he died, the castle became the property of his half-brother John I, Lord of Polanen.

 In 1573, during the 80-Years war, the castle was destroyed after a siege by Spanish troops.
 It was never rebuilt and fell into decay.
-In the next centuries the castle ruin was used as a quarry for stones which were used to repair roads and a church in and around the village of Oosterhout.
+The castle ruin turned into a quarry over the next few hundred years.
+The stones were used to fix up roads and a church in and around Oosterhout.

 Gallery